*SOWK is the NCA&TSU course prefix, and SWK is the UNCG course prefix

 - SOWK 787/SWK 647 Field Education/Instruction IV (5:0:24) Application of theories and concepts to the role of a professional social work practitioner within a field agency.
 Taken concurrently with SOWK 763/SWK 648 Field Seminar IV.
 (Graded on S-U basis)

 - SOWK 792/SWK 648 – Field Seminar IV (1:1) Field seminar to be taken concurrently with SOWK 762/SWK 647 Field Instruction IV; assists students to integrate theory and classroom knowledge into their agency field practice.
 Includes capstone project.

 - SOWK 733 Independent Study (3:3) (NCA&TSU only)

 - SWK 654 Special Topics (3:3) (UNCG only)

-- SOWK 731/SWK 631 Social Work with Individiuals and Families: Theory and Practice (3:3).
-Emphasis on the practice of social work in assessment and intervention using personality theory, family theory and the family life cycle, and social work theory.
+- SOWK 731/SWK 631 Social Work with Individuals: Theory and Practice (3:3).
+Social work assessment and intervention with individuals, including application of developmental theory, personality theories, diagnostic classifications, and social work ethical principles and practice theories.